How Zinc Can Help Relieve and Prevent Dysmenorrhea & Painful Menstrual Cramps

 Dysmenorrhea is the clinical term for period pain.
 It’s a common—and often debilitating—gynecological condition that affects between 45% and 95% of menstruating women.1 Despite its high prevalence, dysmenorrhea is often poorly treated, and even disregarded, by health professionals and pain researchers.

-While many menstruators accept pain as a normal part of the cycle, it doesn’t have to be that way.
-Dysmenorrhea is treatable, and menstruators have options for managing their pain.
+While many menstruating people accept pain as a normal part of the cycle, it doesn’t have to be that way.
+Dysmenorrhea is treatable, and period with periods have options for managing their pain.

-Can Zinc Treat Dysmenorrhea & Reduce Period Pain Symptoms?
+Can Zinc Help Relieve Dysmenorrhea & Reduce Period Pain Symptoms?

-Before we dive into how zinc can help those with dysmenorrhea and severe period symptoms, it's important to understand why humans need zinc and how it interacts with the body.
+Before we get into the specifics of zinc and dysmenorrhea, some basics on why humans need zinc and how it interacts with the body.

 Zinc is an important nutrient that’s required to stay healthy.
 It’s found in virtually all tissues and fluids in the body.2